ThompsonDanielK/Node.js-API/README.md

 ## 1. Environment and App Setup

-To use this app you must have a MongoDB database running.
-Paste your connection string in place of the default value in src>utils>db.ts.
-You must also have a redis server running.
-You must add your hostname, port, and password in place of the default values in src>app.ts.
+To use this app you must have a MongoDB database and a redis server.
+Create a file at the root of your directory named '.env'.
+Format it like the following and replace the values with your own:

+    HOST='YOUR_VALUE_HERE'
+    PORT=YOUR_VALUE_HERE
+    REDIS_PASSWORD='YOUR_VALUE_HERE'
+    MONGODB_PATH_PROD='YOUR_VALUE_HERE'
+    MONGODB_PATH_TEST='YOUR_VALUE_HERE'

 ## 2. How to build/run the app